 HARE RAMA HARE KRISHNA TEMPLE- A temple by the ISKCON society, is one of the major temples in Vrindavan.

-KESHI GHAT- Located at the banks of the River Yamuna, the Keshi Ghat is one of the most important Ghats in Vrindavan. he Keshi ghat was the place where Lord Krishna took a bath after he slew the demon Keshi and is considered a revered pilgrim spot.
+KESHI GHAT- Located at the banks of the River Yamuna, the Kashi Ghat is one of the most important Ghats in Vrindavan. he Kashi ghat was the place where Lord Krishna took a bath after he slew the demon Kashi and is considered a revered pilgrim spot.

 Overnight at Hotel.